Laid vs Lain are commonly confused English words, but they come from different verbs and are used in completely different ways.

-- ✅ She laid the book on the table. (object = book)
+- Laid: She laid the keys on the table.
+(She put something down)

 The Origin of Laid vs Lain